iplai/marimo-blender/README.md

 # marimo-blender
-Marimo is a reactive notebook for Python, this repo integrate it as an addon into blender.
+Marimo is a reactive notebook for Python, this repo integrates it as an addon into blender.